 Pattern Library and Design System

 Realm is a rapidly expanding product, currently composed of approximately 500+ pages and will quickly grow to over 800.
-While some thing were fairly consistent due to shared CSS (buttons, text, components), there was no defined dusage for these items (much less combining them into more complex layouts).
+While some things were fairly consistent due to shared CSS (buttons, text, components), there was no defined usage (much less rules for combining them into more complex layouts).
 This created inconsistency throughout the Realm experience.

 A Unique Problem: How do we make patterns easy to find?